pandammonium/blipper-widget/readme.txt

 * You need to install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/) to be used on your site.
 * You need to add the Blipper Widget shortcode to a Shortcode block.
 * You need at least one blip in your Blipfoto account.
-* Amend any necessary data indicated by error messages and try again.
+* You may have received an error message.
+Amend any necessary data indicated and try again.
 * If you have refreshed your OAuth app credentials or access token at Blipfoto, you will need to update those details on the Blipper Widget settings page.
 * You might have hit [the rate limit set by Blipfoto](https://www.blipfoto.com/developer/api/guides/rate-limits); try again in fifteen minutes or so.
 Tip: hide any widget-enabled areas that show the Blipper Widget on pages and posts with the Blipper Widget shortcode to reduce the number of requests to Blipfoto.